JacekBialek/PriceIndices/cran-comments.md

 ## Package update

 ## Improvements:
 * New references to some of multilateral methods have been added (e.g. GEKS-AGI, GEKS-AQU methods)
+* The **final index** function has been improved.
+Now it skips data frames with zero rows.

 ## Test environments
 * local OS (Windows 10 Home) install, R 3.6.3